PhD in Leadership Studies

 Frequently Asked Questions

-Graduate assistants work approximately 20 hours per week.
+Research assistants typically work 5 - 25 hours a week.
 Actual hours will vary by position, but are typically between 8:30 a.m. and 5:00 p.m. with occasional nights and weekends.

-SOLES expects that full-time graduate assistants will devote a maximum of 20 hours per week to their assistantship duties during the academic year.
-Employment beyond this level can be detrimental to the student’s progress towards the degree.
-It is understood, however, that certain occasions may arise in which case it would be beneficial for the student to accept additional responsibilities.
+Yes, but student employment is limited to 25 hours a week at the university.
+And, while research assistants in SOLES cannot work more than 25 hours a week, it is understood, however, that certain occasions may arise in which case it would be beneficial for the student to accept additional responsibilities.
 If these occasions arise, the extra hours required to fulfill the obligation must be approved by the Dean’s office.
 The individual’s advisor must assure (by signing this form) that the additional undertaking will not affect the individual’s satisfactory progress towards her or his degree.

 May I renew my assistantship contract?

-Yes, contracts are renewable for up to three years, depending on the position and per supervisor approval.
+Yes, contracts are renewable depending on the work that is available.